Replication¶

 bid_level_full.parquet |

-40M | Raw bid-level data (used by some robustness checks) |
+40M | Raw bid-level data (forensic-recoverable layer) |

 CADE validation data¶